 See more »

-The start of the ending credits begins with a special thanks to former Enron CEO Kenneth L. Lay.
-The credits then proceed to thank other Enron employees and other companies that have bankrupted, such as Tyco.
+The start of the ending credits begins with a "special thanks" to former Enron CEO Kenneth L. Lay, who ripped off their employees pensions.
+The credits then proceed to thank other Enron employees and other companies that have bankrupted, such as Tyco and Worldcom.
 See more »

 I saw this movie in a preview screening and I laughed so hard that I had a headache by the end.
 I am really glad that Jim Carey has finally found a balance between his physical comedy and things that are actually comedic.
 The supporting cast was also excellent.
 Alec Baldwin was very good at being a character whom the viewer would love to hate.
 The story line was interesting and fast moving.
 It was a spot of light shining on the sad times that followed all of the financial ruin at the beginning of this decade.
 Although the movie was only about an hour and a half long, it did not feel short at all.
 All in all it was a fun movie that is worth watching if one really wants a good laugh.